ANIMAL SYSTEMS COORDINATOR

 - Interface with programs for farm-specific courses

-- Hold weekly or bi-weekly meetings in conjunction with the Farm Manager with farm team to give and receive farm feedback, and to see that all farm needs are being met
+- Attend weekly or bi-weekly meetings in conjunction with the Farm Manager with farm team to give and receive farm feedback, and to see that all farm needs are being met

-- Assess and express farm and staff needs to the Farm Manager and ED
+- Assess and express farm and staff needs to the Farm Manager and Executive Director

 - Other duties as needed